by Anubhuti Chitra

 -Post Graduate Program in Supply Chain and Operations Management

 -Post Graduation Diploma in Management and Business Administration

 -Postgraduate Diploma in Business Finance and Investment Studies ( PGDBFIS)

 B.A.
 (Hons) Business Economics students generally pursue careers in the fields of banking and consultancy, Insurance or Finance.
 This course integrates Economics, Mathematics, Business Law, Marketing and many more.
-There is availability of on-campus placements in reputed firms as well.
-If these students wish to go for higher education, they generally opt for M.A (Economics), M.Comm, MBE etc.
+There is the availability of on-campus placements in reputed firms as well.
+If these students wish to go for higher education, they generally opt for M.A (Economics), M.Comm, MBE, etc.